earthly/website/blog/_posts/2022-10-09-explore-portainer-as-tool.md

 Configuring Kubernetes environment

 While connecting to Kubernetes clusters, portainer provides three different options.
 Connecting through a default agent, an edge agent or import an existing kubernetes config.

 The default agent is used to communicate and manage local Kubernetes cluster resources. while the edge agent is used for connecting production or cloud based Kubernetes environments on public networks which is done via an encrypted TLS tunnel to prevent the edge agent from being public.
 This applies to local and cloud based Docker swarm clusters and Azure container instances (ACI) as well.

 <aside>
-💡 If you will run local networks or run docker containers locally on your machine then it’s suitable to use the portainer default agent.
+💡 If you will run local networks or run docker containers locally on your machine then it's suitable to use the portainer default agent.
 But if you will be running portainer in the cloud, then portainer will have a public endpoint.
-So, in this case you’ll need to use the portainer edge agent.
+So, in this case you'll need to use the portainer edge agent.

 </aside>

-For connecting Kubernetes clusters (either local or cloud environments) a portainer agent is required to be deployed on the Kubernetes cluster via node port and load balancer.Here, all you need to do is copy the command highlighted to install the portainer agent.
+For connecting Kubernetes clusters (either local or cloud environments) a portainer agent is required to be deployed on the Kubernetes cluster via node port and load balancer.
+Here, all you need to do is copy the command highlighted to install the portainer agent.
 This agent serves and a means of communication between the Kubernetes environment and the portainer server.

 This Kubernetes environment can either be running on your local machine or a virtual machine other than the host (the linux server or your local machine) the portainer server is running on.

 <aside>
 💡 Adding an environment is beyond the scope of this tutorial.
-If you’d like to learn more on how you can add an environment visit, the [portainer documentation](https://docs.portainer.io/admin/environments/add/kubernetes) as it is required that you have either a local or could-based kubernetes cluster or docker swarm cluster up and running.
+If you'd like to learn more on how you can add an environment visit, the [portainer documentation](https://docs.portainer.io/admin/environments/add/kubernetes) as it is required that you have either a local or could-based kubernetes cluster or docker swarm cluster up and running.

 </aside>